-fix fixed fields, tables or other static input data lib model-specific libraries ecf ecFlow scripts and definition files (developers not responsible for this directory) gempak all gempak-related files
+ecf ecFlow scripts and definition files (developers not responsible for this directory) gempak all gempak-related files

 Table 4 lists the primary data and application directories used within the WCOSS NCO production environment.
-On the IBM (phase 1 and 2) systems, symbolic links at the root level are available to the directories listed in Table 4 (for example /nwprod for phase 1 and /nwprod2 for phase 2).
-On the Cray XC40 systems, the se directories should be located using the variables defined in the prod\envir module (see Example 7 in Appendix A).
+On the IBM (phase 1 and 2) systems, symbolic links at the root level are available to the directories listed in Table 4 (for example /nwprod for Phase 1 and /nwprod2 for Phase 2).
+On the Cray XC40 and Dell Phase 3 systems, the same directories can be located using the variables defined in the prod_envir module (see Example 7 in Appendix A).